apache/tvm/docs/contribute/document.rst

 focus on the developer experience.

 The next consideration is that there are special topics within the TVM community that benefit from additional attention.
-These topics include, but are not limited to, microTVM and VTA.
 Special "Topic Guides" can be created to index existing material, and provide context on how to navigate that material most effectively.

 To facilitate newcomers, a special "Getting Started" section with installation instructions, a overview of why to use TVM, and other first-experience